 If this is your first time here, you should read this entire page before proceeding.
 Otherwise, use the navigational aids at the top of this page to proceed to your topic of interest.

-¹ This site is not a blog, which is defined here as “a biographical web log: a type of diary (=record of what someone does each day) on a website that is changed regularly, to give the latest news.
-The page usually contains someone’s personal opinions, comments, and experiences.”
-My site is not a diary; its text does not change regularly, i.e., periodically at regular intervals; nor does it attempt to provide or interact with the latest news.
+¹ This site is not a blog, which is defined here as “a web log: a website containing short articles called posts that are changed regularly”.
+Nor is my site a diary; its text does not change regularly, i.e., periodically at regular intervals; nor does it attempt to provide or interact with the latest news.
 It does reflect my personal experiences and opinions and is updated often.
-As of 2013, I do collect my daily Facebook posts chronicling my Cape Breton trips, which in the aggregate do form a blog, but the web site is not updated daily with these Facebook posts, but only once after I return home.↩
+Once my posts appear on the site, they do not normally change (unless errors are detected) and they remain permanently on the site.
+As of 2013, I do collect my daily Facebook posts chronicling my Cape Breton trips, which in the aggregate do form a diary, but the web site is not updated daily with these Facebook posts, but only once after I return home.↩

 ² Since its creation in 2006, this web site had been hosted using Apple’s MobileMe service at http://homepage.mac.com/vicmf.
 Because, effective 2012 June 30, Apple chose to terminate its MobileMe service, I had to move it to a new web address: http://vmfaubert.com.
 All of the old site’s content has now been transferred here; much of it has been brought up to date and converted to HTML5, including all of the photo essays, which now have the much larger photos that appeared originally only in the most recent essays.
 Most of the reviews of Northeast music events before 2012 and of Cape Breton concerts and festivals prior to 2011 remain in the old format, but I will continue working on the conversion to the new format as time allows.↩

 Inquiries and feedback about this web site should be directed to

 I will continue updating the contact information in the footer of each page of this web site to reflect this address.